Random site percolation thresholds on square lattice for complex neighborhoods containing sites up to the sixth coordination zone: Results

-In \Cref{fig:pc-vs-z-xi-zeta} the dependencies of the percolation threshold $p_c$ on the total number $z=\sum_i z_i$ of sites in the complex neighborhoods containing the sites of the $i$-th coordination zone and the indexes $\xi$ and $\zeta$ are presented.

-\Cref{fig:pc_vs_z} shows the dependence of the percolation threshold $p_c$ on $z$.
+In \Cref{fig:pc-vs-z-xi-zeta} the dependencies of $p_c$ on the total number $z=\sum_i z_i$ of sites in the complex neighborhoods containing the sites of the $i$-th coordination zone and the indexes $\xi$ and $\zeta$ are presented. \Cref{fig:pc_vs_z} shows the dependence of the percolation threshold $p_c$ on $z$.
 The percolation thresholds for neighborhoods containing sites up to the fifth coordination zone are taken from References \onlinecite{Galam2005a,Majewski2007} and those for neighborhoods containing sites from the sixth coordination zone presented here in \Cref{tab:sq-pc}.
-It is clear that the number $z$ cannot differentiate between the various shapes of the neighborhoods or the percolation thresholds associated with them.
+It is clear that $z$ cannot differentiate between the various shapes of the neighborhoods or the percolation thresholds associated with them.